willsather/google-slides/README.md

-# Google Slides
+# Google Slides Portfolio

-This is a basic **Next.js** application designed to simulate a Google Slides editor.
-I've been messing around with [`v0.dev`](https://www.v0.dev) and seeing how complex and creative it can get.
+This is a basic **Next.js** application designed to simulate a Google Slides editor to demonstrate the Next.js projects I've recently built.
+I also have been messing around with [`v0.dev`](https://www.v0.dev) and seeing how complex and creative it can get.

 ## Getting Started